Blazar

 Emma started her Humboldt Fellowship with Anna on 1 April, 2023.
 They carry out s tacking analysis of IceCube neutrino data to probe a sample of roughly 300 gamma-ray blazars.
 Emma is a member of the IceCube Collaboration.

-Simeon Reusch (PhD Student)
+Simeon Reusch (PhD Student), based at DESY

 Simeon